Inspired by Dorothy Dandridge, these vegan hush puppies, with my herby ranch or Sriracha maple sauce, are the ultimate comfort food.

 Fry the hush puppies

-- Each hush puppy should be the size of 1 slightly heaping tablespoon.
+- Each hush puppy should be about the size of 1 teaspoon.

-- Using a 1 Tbsp measuring spoon, measure out 1 slightly heaping Tbsp of dough.
+- Using a 1 tsp measuring spoon, measure out 1 tsp of dough.
 With your fryer skimmer, lower the dough, loosely shaped like a ball, into the hot oil.

 - Once the hush puppies turn golden brown, take them out of the oil with your fryer skimmer, and place them on a plate lined with a paper towel to remove excess oil.